-UNCLOS is an important but very specific domain context.
-It needs to build upon S-121 Maritime Limits and Boundaries, but it may also build in part upon some aspects of a Marine Cadastre, Marine Protected Areas and fishery information.
-Maritime Limits and Boundaries, Marine Protected Areas, fisheries, UNCLOS and Marine Cadastre are all separate but overlapping contexts.
+UNCLOS is an important but very specific context.
+It builds upon S-121 Maritime Limits and Boundaries, but it may also build in part upon some aspects of a Marine Cadastre, Marine Protected Areas and fishery information.
+Maritime Limits and Boundaries, Marine Protected Areas, fisheries, UNCLOS and Marine Cadastre are all separate but overlapping themes within a legal context.

 The Feature Concept Dictionary elements to be defined for S-121 are shown in Figure 8.
-The Feature Catalogue contains the IntrinsicNature attribute for S-121 defined objects.
-It may, in the future, be desirable to apply the concept of Intrinsic Nature to all S-100 defined objects.
+The description of a Feature Type in the Feature Concept Dictionary contains the IntrinsicType attribute for S-121 defined objects.